List of tallest buildings in Cleveland

-Cleveland, the second most populous city in the U.S. state of Ohio, has 51 completed high-rises taller than 200 ft.
+Cleveland, the second most populous city in the U.S. state of Ohio, is home to 51 completed high-rises taller than 200 ft, 21 of which have a height greater than 300 feet (91 m).
+By both metrics, Cleveland has the largest skyline in Ohio, ahead of Columbus and Cincinnati.
 The tallest building in Cleveland is the 57-story Key Tower, which rises 947 ft on Public Square.
-The tower has been the tallest building in Ohio since its completion, in 1991; it also was the tallest building in the United States between Chicago and New York City before the completion, in 2007, of the Comcast Center in Philadelphia.
-The Terminal Tower, 771 ft, is the second tallest building in Cleveland and Ohio; in 1927, at the time of its completion, the building was the tallest in the world outside New York City.
+The tower has been the tallest building in Ohio since its completion in 1991 and the tallest in the Midwestern United States outside of Chicago.
+The Terminal Tower, 771 ft, is the second tallest building in Cleveland and Ohio.
+At the time of its completion in 1927, the building was the tallest in the world outside New York City.